fieldtrip/website/reference/loreta2fieldtrip.md

 ```
  LORETA2FIELDTRIP reads and converts a LORETA source reconstruction into a
  FieldTrip data structure, which subsequently can be used for statistical
- analysis or other analysis methods implemented in Fieldtrip.
+ analysis or other analysis methods implemented in FieldTrip.

  Use as
    [source]  =  loreta2fieldtrip(filename, ...)